LennardF1989/BF2042-Portal-Extensions/README.md

 * Edge should also work, as well as Mozilla.
 The procedures might be slightly different there.

 ## Plugins
 It's possible to load plugins with this extension.

+For information on how to use plugins, please read [this](/wiki/Plugins).

+A list of curated plugins can be found [here](/plugins/plugin-index.md).

 If you would like to develop your own plugins, please read [this](/plugins/README.md).

 ## Donations
 If you appreciate what I'm doing, consider buying me a cup of coffee!